mkondratek/git-machete-blog-post/blog.md

 It allows looking at the state of the repository from a previously inexperienceable perspective.
-It is not about commits, but branches, their relationship to each other, and their relationship to the remote repository.
+It puts the primary focus on branches (rather than commits), their relationship to each other, and their relationship to the remote repository.
 Moreover, it provides both diagnostic and corrective functionalities for the shape of the repository and the relationships mentioned.